 - Do you know what attributes of your product or service they’ll appreciate most?

-- Has the leadership team taken this information and created a strategy?
+- Has the leadership team taken this information, as well as marketing trends, and created a strategy?

 - Has this information been passed down to managers and those responsible for your marketing materials?

 - Are the attributes present in every piece of marketing you release?
-(Consider your website, social media accounts, press releases, etc.)
+(Consider your website, social media profiles, press releases, blogs, etc.)

-- Have you measured brand sentiment to ensure the positioning goals are being attained through your marketing?
+- Have you measured brand sentiment to ensure the positioning goals are being attained through your marketing tactics?

 Get Help Building Your Brand

 Marketing is never just about selling products or services.
-It’s about building a foundation around the company’s goals; creating an authentic vision about what your brand stands for, ensuring that vision is passed through to those painting the picture for consumers, and making sure people who will value the unique attributes your products or services possess get the right message at the right time
+It’s about building a foundation around the company’s goals; creating an authentic and realistic vision about what your brand stands for, ensuring that vision is passed through to those painting the picture for consumers, and ensure that people who value the unique attributes your products or services possess will get the right message at the right time.

 All too often, there’s a disconnect.
 Key stakeholders fail to formulate a comprehensive strategy, the strategy doesn’t get passed down, the marketing team fails to execute it properly, or there are no checks in place to ensure the vision makes it to the front lines, or that it’s generating the intended response.
-A disconnect anywhere in this chain will ultimately lead to customer dissatisfaction, sluggish sales, and failure to meet goals.
+A disconnect anywhere in this chain will ultimately lead to customer dissatisfaction, negative emotions toward your brand, sluggish sales, unfavorable metrics, and failure to meet goals.

-If your current marketing strategy isn’t aligned with your positioning goals or you’re noticing the symptoms of it, but don’t know where the disconnect is, contact me for a consultation.
+If your current marketing strategy isn’t aligned with your positioning goals or you’re noticing its symptoms, but don’t know where the disconnect is, contact me for a consultation.